What do we mean by an online presence?

 Your online presence is made up of a range of different things, some of which you have more control over than others.

-In general terms, it is any publicly-available information or content that is related to you on the internet.
+In general terms, it is any publicly-available information or content on the internet that is related to you.

 That’s a very broad definition, and it’s broad for a reason.
 Most people, when they think about their online presence, assume that it only includes things you have chosen to publish yourself on the internet.
 For example, this includes: